If you would like information on one of the following ministries below, please email

 These members lead the congregation in the Prayers of the People during the Sunday morning Eucharist.
 Training is required and is offered each year.

 Volunteers help with special events and with Cafe Kairos on Wednesday evenings.

 These members read the scriptural lessons at the Sunday services on a rotating basis.
 Training is required and is offered each year.

 Mind the Gap

-The group gathers people - married, single, with or without kids --in this age group for studies, dinners, and other activities.
-The Rev. Matt Wise, .
+The group gathers people - married, single, with or without kids --in the young adult age group for studies, dinners, and other activities.

 Parishioners in need should contact a member of the clergy.
-The Emergency Pastoral Care phone number is 210.507.0256.
-For hospital visits or visits to the homebound, please contact The Rev. Carol Morehead at .
+For hospital visits or visits to the homebound, please call the church 210-226-2426.